Ask

 1 year ago

-Dear Deep, Thank you for the question
+Dear puja dey, Thank you for the question There can be various factors tha

-Dear Deep, Thank you for the question
+Dear puja dey, Thank you for the question

 An ideal weight loss meal plan should include calorie deficit diet with appropriate exercise regime followed under professional guidance.